Relay Observability

 SSE Stream for Real-Time Monitoring

-curl -N http://localhost:4242/api/relay/stream?subject=%3EThe subject query parameter filters which messages appear in the stream.
-Use > (URL-encoded as %3E) to see all messages, or provide a specific pattern like relay.agent.* to filter by audience.
+curl -N http://localhost:4242/api/relay/stream?subject=%3EThe subject query parameter filters which messages appear.
+Use > (URL-encoded as %3E) to see all messages, or provide a pattern like relay.agent.* to filter by audience.

 The stream emits four event types: